jianzuguan/nix-wsl/README.md

 development environment based on my own preferences.
 However, it is trivial to customize to your liking both by removing and adding tools that you prefer.

-- The default editor is [JeezyVim](https://github.com/LGUG2Z/JeezyVim)
+- The default editor is vim
-- `win32yank` is used to ensure perfect bi-directional copying and pasting to and from Windows GUI applications and LunarVim running in WSL
 - The default shell is `fish`
 - Native `docker` (ie. Linux, not Windows) is enabled by default
 - The prompt is [Starship](https://starship.rs/)